 The Good Vibes Only theme- with 70s energy

 The theme Good Vibes Only was selected because the kids had struggled with Covid related issues for two years straight.
-With that in mind, a broad based happy theme that represented happy and good vibes.
+With that in mind, a broad-based happy theme represented happy and good vibes.
 Parents showcased the retro 70s vibe in several areas of the party- all with a “good times” feel.
 The cult classic 70s party theme is always a winner.

 The 70’s Beach Theme

 The stage in the large auditorium in the school was decorated with an enchanting retro beach theme, which included a hand-painted Volkswagen van with peace signs and flowers painted all over it.
 Next to the wagon were hand-painted surfboards beach balls and palm trees.

 The backdrop behind the palm trees and the groovy 70s van was a layered colored fabric that resembled a gorgeous sunset.
 The stage was used for the entertainment for the evening, which included special performances by the teachers and staff- the kids loved it.